asgerjakobsen/TARGET-seq-plus-RNA/README.md

 The pipeline uses the basename of each FASTQ file as the library name when generating downstream files.
 This is everything before the first underscore "_".
-For example, for FASTQ files named `S5PL01-S5PL02_R[1-2]_001.fastq.gz`, the basename is "**S5PL01-S5PL02**", and this will generate single-cell barcodes named "**S5PL01-S5PL02-HTxxx**".
+For example, for FASTQ files named `S5PL01-S5PL02_R[1-2]_001.fastq.gz`, the basename is "**S5PL01-S5PL02**", and this will generate single-cell barcodes named "**S5PL01-S5PL02_HTxxx**".

 The pipeline can deal with two types of fastq files:
 1. Single-ended reads without inline barcodes (already demultiplexed).
-These need a file extension in the format: `R1_001.fastq.gz`.
+These need a file extension in the format: `_R1_001.fastq.gz`.
 In the `pipeline.yml`, specify: `SE_demultiplexed`

-2. Paired-end reads where Read 1 is a cell barcode.
+2. Paired-end reads where Read 1 is a cell barcode and Read 2 is the cDNA read.
 These need a file extension in the format: `_R[1-2]_001.fq.gz`.
 In the `pipeline.yml`, specify: `PE_barcoded`